Bay and Little Bay, Missouri

 During the century from 1850 to 1950, Bay was a thriving settlement with two mills, a bank, general store and the ever present blacksmith shop.
 The Bay Bank is known to have been the only bank that did not close during the Depression Era of the 1930s.
 The general store was owned by the Bay Mercantile Company, in which local residents owned stock.
 These stockholders would meet annually for their dividend check.
 It was managed from the 1930s to the 1970s by August Gumper and Elmer Waldecker.
 Zion-St. Paul UCC was established in 1904, as Zion Evangelical and Reformed Church.
 Worship services are still held weekly for this active congregation.

 Nearby is “Little Bay” which supported a general store owned and run by F.B.
-Meyer from the 1930s to its closing in the 1950s.
+Meyer from the 1930s till his death in 1948.
+His widow, Cordelia, and their daughter, Leona Ridder, continued to operate the store into the late 1960s.
 Earlier owners of the Little Bay store were Kreter and Hummert.
 Two churches were established early in the Little Bay community.
 Bethel Presbyterian (1848) and St. Paul E&R. Residents from the surrounding area came to the store and churches via a road that connected little Bay with Neese School (now on Highway 50).
 This road no longer exists, but in days before cars and bridges, this allowed people access to businesses that did not require crossing Second Creek, which could be a problem in traveling to Bay.
 Some students of Neese School came from this neighborhood.

 After consolidation of schools, students who had attended the Bay School, went to Swiss Elementary and Hermann High School as part of the Gasconade County R-1 (Hermann) School District.
 Those who attended the Neese School went to Gasconade County R-2 (Owensville) School District.